uport-project/uport-connect/README.md

 [Quick Start](#quick-start) | [Tutorial and Examples](#tutorials) | [Usage Guide](#usage-guide) | [Development Guide](#development-guide) | [Contributing](#contribute)

 # <a name="introduction"></a> Introduction

-**Required Upgrade to v0.7.5 to support new uPort Clients - [View Details](https://github.com/uport-project/uport-connect/releases/tag/v0.7.5)**
+**Required Upgrade v1.0.0 or v0.7.5 **
+**v0.7.5 to support new uPort Clients and legacy uPort Clients - [View Details](https://github.com/uport-project/uport-connect/releases/tag/v0.7.5)**
+**v1.0.0 to support new uPort Clients and to use new features and fixes [View Details](https://github.com/uport-project/uport-connect/releases/tag/v0.7.5)**

-**uPort** is a system for self-sovereign digital identity anchored in Ethereum.
-The uPort technology primarily consists of smart contracts, developer libraries, microservices and uPort clients including our mobile app. uPort identities are fully owned and controlled by the creator, and don't rely on centralized third-parties for creation, control or validation.
-In the current implementation of the system this is achievable by having the mobile app act as the primary secure container for data related to your identity and for a set of keys which allow you sign transactions, grant authorization and sign credentials.
-The identity is anchored in the blockchain with an identifier and public data is stored in IPFS.
+**uPort** is a collection of tools and protocols for building decentralized user-centric applications.
+It is built on open standards and open source libraries. uPort identities can be created and interacted with through uPort clients, including the uPort mobile app.
+Identities are fully owned and controlled by the creator, and don't rely on centralized third-parties for creation, control or validation.

-`uport-connect` is the client side library that allows you interact with user's uPort identities through a uPort client, primarily the mobile app.
+`uport-connect` is the client side library that allows you interact with a user's uPort identity through a uPort client, primarily the mobile app.
 It handles the communication channel between your app and a uPort client, which can vary depending on the environment which your application runs.
-Over this communication channel you can send requests for a user's data, share credentials, generate transactions to be signed by a user and relay requests you originally created on your server with [uport-js](https://github.com/uport-project/uport-js).
-This library offers the default quick start implementation to integrate with uPort, but if it doesn't offer exactly what you need, you may be interested in using [uport-core-js](https://github.com/uport-project/uport-core-js) and [uport-js](https://github.com/uport-project/uport-js) instead.
+Over this communication channel you can send requests for a user's data, share credentials, generate transactions to be signed by a user and relay requests you originally created on your server with [uport-credentials](https://github.com/uport-project/uport-credentials).
+This library offers the default quick start implementation to integrate with uPort, but if it doesn't offer exactly what you need, you may be interested in using [uport-tranports](https://github.com/uport-project/uport-transports) and [uport-credentials](https://github.com/uport-project/uport-credentials) instead.

 For more information about our system and other products visit [uport.me](https://www.uport.me).
-View our [protocol specs](https://github.com/uport-project/specs/) if interested in understanding some of the lower level details.
+View our [protocol specs](https://github.com/uport-project/specs/) if interested in understanding the lower level details.

 For any questions or library support reach out to the [uPort team on riot](https://chat.uport.me/#/login) or create a [Github issue](https://github.com/uport-project/uport-connect/issues).